xyproto/cxx/README.md

 ### Manual installation

-First install CXX, so that `cxx` is in the path.
+First install `cxx`, so that it is in the path.
 Here is one way, using `git clone`, GNU Make and `sudo`:

     git clone https://github.com/xyproto/cxx
     cd cxx
+    make
-    make && sudo make install
+    sudo make install

 ### Debian-based distros